 Evidence in Slip and Fall Cases

 Property owners in California may be held accountable if dangerous property conditions cause injuries to visitors.
 Among the dangerous conditions that are often found in retail stores, gas stations, and other places where customers enter are substances on the floor like spilled water or juice, melted ice, oil, or cracks.
-In order to recover compensation for injuries on someone else's property in Southern California, you will need to present evidence for your slip and fall case.
+In order to recover compensation for injuries on someone else's property in Southern California, you will need to present evidence in your slip and fall case.
 It is important to gather evidence and consult a Los Angeles slip and fall accident lawyer as soon as possible after the accident to make sure that no crucial evidence is destroyed.
 At Sharifi Firm, our premises liability attorneys may be able to help you recover damages after a slip and fall.Evidence in Slip and Fall Cases

 In a slip and fall lawsuit in California, you will need to prove that you were harmed due to the way that a defendant managed property.
 This means that you will need to show that the defendant owned or controlled the property, the defendant failed to use reasonable care in operating or maintaining the property, you were harmed as a result, and the failure to use reasonable care was a substantial factor in your being hurt.
 You must prove each of these elements by a "preponderance of the evidence."
 This is known as the burden of proof in a civil personal injury case.